Examination fee / Tuition

 Non-Degree Student

-※Please check the follwing Link for detailed information.
+※Please check the following Link for detailed information.

 Facilities